 As determined as Maya pretends to be about making it on her own, she really doesn’t make it without Jesse’s help.
 She trains with his voice coach, and Jesse’s fame gets her all kinds of publicity.
 Later in the book, Jesse makes a deal that involves Maya’s assured success.
 It’s fine for Maya to take these opportunities if they are offered to her–she’d be crazy not to.
 The irony is that despite her insistence to the contrary, Maya’s success is largely due to her fame as Jesse’s girlfriend.
 To pretend otherwise is just disingenuous.

-THE BOTTOM LINE: It’s not the most exciting in the Hundred Oaks series, but I still recommend it for fans of the series or for any teen who loves a quick, romantic read.
+Jesse’s Girl is not the most exciting book in the Hundred Oaks series, but I still recommend it for fans of the series or for any teen who loves a quick, romantic read.

-STATUS IN MY LIBRARY: On order.
-There are better books in this series, but libraries that stock Kenneally’s books will definitely want to have this one.
+On order.
+There are better books in this series, but libraries that stock Kenneally’s books will still want to have this one.
 The Hundred Oaks series is a must for high school and public libraries.

 - Overall: 3/5